UBC-MDS/programming-in-python-for-data-science/slides/module1_17.md

 ---

-We can omit `loc` altogether and use double square brackets:
+But there is a better way of doing this.
+We can omit `loc` altogether and use double square parentheses:

 ``` python
 df[['column-name']]